Y Pwyllgor Craffu ar Waith y Prif Weinidog

 Thank you all very much.
 Diolch yn fawr.

 bod y pwyllgor yn penderfynu gwahardd y cyhoedd o weddill y cyfarfod yn unol â Rheol Sefydlog 17.42(vi).

 that the committee resolves to exclude the public from the remainder of the meeting in accordance with Standing Order 17.42(vi).

 Cynigiwyd y cynnig.

-Item 4 on our agenda is that in accordance with Standing Order 17.42, we resolve to exclude the public from the remainder of the meeting.
+Item 4 on our agenda is a motion under Standing Order 17.42 to resolve to exclude the public for the remainder of this meeting.
 Are Members content to do so?
-I see they are, so we'll now move into private session.
+I see they are, and therefore we'll now move into our private session.